 Wake-On-LAN Virtual Machine is a handy and reliable application designed to start up virtual machines by Wake-On-LAN packets.

 When the program starts it searches for existing Microsoft Hyper-V, Microsoft Virtual PC 2007, Oracle VM VirtualBox, VMware Server, VMware Workstation and VMware Player virtual machines.
 Then it retrieves a list of virtual machine names and their MAC addresses and shows it as a tree view.
 The list can be exported to different file formats.
-If Wake-On-LAN Virtual Machine receives a magic packets with MAC address which is in the list it turns on the found virtual machine using vendor utilities.
+If Wake-On-LAN Virtual Machine receives a magic packet with MAC address which is in the list it turns on the found virtual machine using vendor utilities.

 Core Server 2012 Powershell Script Hyper-v Manager